giampaolo/psutil/docs/api.rst

   the :term:`heap` (typically small ``malloc()`` allocations).

-  In practice, modern allocators rarely comply, so this is not a general-purpose memory-reduction tool and won't meaningfully shrink RSS in real programs.
+  In practice, modern allocators rarely comply, so this is not a general-purpose memory-reduction tool and won't meaningfully shrink :term:`RSS` in real programs.
 Its primary value is in **leak detection tools**.

   Calling ``heap_trim()`` before taking measurements helps reduce allocator